AveJaPl/DialogPro/README.md

-# AIDialogPro
+# DialogPro

 ## Introduction
-Welcome to AIDialogPro, a versatile and user-friendly chatbot interface designed for seamless integration into your applications.
+Welcome to DialogPro, a versatile and user-friendly chatbot interface designed for seamless integration into your applications.
 Developed using React with Vite and TypeScript, this project offers a robust foundation for creating interactive, real-time chat experiences.
-Whether you're looking to enhance customer service, streamline communication, or simply add a dynamic element to your project, AIDialogPro is ready to meet your needs.
+Whether you're looking to enhance customer service, streamline communication, or simply add a dynamic element to your project, DialogPro is ready to meet your needs.

 ## Key Features